kevmcdonk/panoramic-plankton-c19c5/content/pages/careers.md

         self:
           textAlign: center
       type: TitleBlock
-    subtitle: Helping others to be able to help themselves
+    subtitle: >-
+      Sharing knowledge and opinions to help others with blogs, links to sessions and other community activities
     text: >
       Sharing knowledge and opinions to help others with blogs, links to sessions and other community activities